jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 .. note::
-   As the PM grid size has to match the fluid grid size, you do in fact not need to specify the ``'pm'`` item of ``potential_options`` in :ref:`the parameter file <params-radiation>`.
+   As the PM grid size has to match the fluid grid size, you do in fact not need to specify the ``'pm'`` item of ``potential_options`` in :ref:`the parameter file <param-radiation>`.
 You still need to have the explicit specifications of ``'gridsize'``, ``'gravity'`` and ``'p3m'``, though.
 Specifying simply ``potential_options = 2*_size`` sets the P³M *and* PM grid size to ``2*_size``, which fails for our fluid with grid